Skip to main content

 Fibromyalgia Reproduction

 “Looking at the patient’s pain drawings,” says Ge, “it is easy to understand that the pain of fibromyalgia is not necessarily diffuse throughout all areas of the body.
 Rather, it consists of regional pains that are most concentrated in the neck, shoulders, arms, low back, and gluteal/hip regions.
-These areas likely correspond to regions of the body which the muscles are more prone to becoming over-used or over-strained.”
+These areas likely correspond to regions of the body where the muscles are more prone to becoming over-used or over-strained.”

 Treatment Approach